 A death certificate is important because after 1837 a burial was only allowed if a valid certificate was produced, which meant the civil authorities had been notified of the death.
 Until 1874, the registrar had to register a death, using information provided by the informant, but since 1874, responsibility for registering the death laid with the next of kin or closest relative of the deceased.

 Although the GRO Index on microfiche does not include ages at death of people who died before 1866, the GRO has now re-indexed these entries in their online index, adding ages at death in most cases, although you do have to register to use this index.

 Deaths were recorded where they took place, and this may not necessarily be where the person had lived.
-If a person died in hospital, for example, and this was in a different registration district to where the person usually resided, the death must be registered in that district.
+If a person died in hospital, for example, and this was in a different registration district to where the person usually resided, the death would be registered in that district.

 The certificate can help you determine if you have found the correct death registration in the GRO Index, especially if your ancestor has a common name such as John Smith.

 The heading of the death certificate states the year the event took place in, the registration district, the sub-district if applicable, and the name of the county.